ynikitenko/yarsync/README.rst

-Python `entry points <https://npm.mipt.ru/youtrack/articles/GENERAL-A-87/>`_, Jason Ryan and Matthew T Hoare for the inspiration to create a package for Arch, Scimmia for a comprehensive review and suggestions for my PKGBUILD, Open Data Russia chat for discussions about backups, Habr users and editors, and, finally, to the creators and developers of ``git`` and ``rsync``.
+Python `entry points <https://npm.mipt.ru/youtrack/articles/GENERAL-A-87/>`_, Jason Ryan and Matthew T Hoare for the inspiration to create a package for Arch, Scimmia for a comprehensive review and suggestions for my PKGBUILD, Open Data Russia chat for discussions about backup safety, Habr users and editors, and, finally, to the creators and developers of ``git`` and ``rsync``.